SDG-Den/SDG-WAYSHELL-CONFIGS/README.md

 ## Description

 SDG-WAYSHELL-CONFIGS provides all Waybar-based widgets and overlays consumed by SDG-WAYSHELL at runtime.
-It includes volume/brightness OSDs, a screenshot toolbar, bottom bar with process monitors, and per-monitor monocle/deck window switchers (~1000 lines of Bash across 24 scripts).
+It includes volume/brightness OSDs, a screenshot toolbar, bottom bar with process monitors, and per-monitor monocle/deck window switchers.

 ## Widgets